summary

 AI Summary

-This bill amends Oregon law to increase consumer protections and financial assistance for low-income utility customers by raising the minimum annual funds collected for electric bill payment and crisis assistance from $20 million to $40 million.
-The Public Utility Commission (PUC) is now required to reassess community needs for low-income electric bill assistance every two years and can adjust collection rates based on those findings, with a requirement to report to the Legislative Assembly if the increase exceeds 2.5 percent.
-The maximum amount a customer can be charged per month for low-income electric bill assistance has also been increased from $500 to $1,000 per customer site.
-The bill directs that these funds will continue to be paid into the Housing and Community Services Department Low-Income Electric Bill Payment Assistance Fund and used solely for low-income electric bill payment, crisis assistance, and administrative costs.
-The legislation includes provisions for prioritizing assistance to customers at risk of service disconnection and allows for investigating alternative delivery models to reduce service disconnections.
-The bill includes a sunset provision, expiring on January 2, 2027, and requires the PUC to submit its findings to interim legislative committees by September 15, 2026.
+This bill modifies the existing law regarding low-income electric bill payment and crisis assistance in Oregon by increasing the minimum annual collection amount from $20 million to $40 million for electric companies.
+The Public Utility Commission is now required to reassess community needs for electric bill assistance every two years and can increase collection rates, with a mandate to report to the Legislative Assembly if the increase exceeds 2.5%.
+The bill also raises the maximum amount a customer can be charged per month for this assistance from $500 to $1,000.
+Additionally, the bill increases the expenditure limitation for the Housing and Community Services Department by $20 million, specifically for the Low-Income Electric Bill Payment Assistance Fund.
+The funds will continue to be collected by electric companies, paid into a designated fund, and used solely for low-income electric bill payment and crisis assistance, with a priority on helping customers at risk of having their electricity service disconnected.
+The bill maintains existing provisions about record-keeping, data sharing, and the ability to provide reduced rates for eligible low-income households.

 Committee Categories